TechHog8984/fakeroblox/README.md

 fakeroblox is an attempt to create a Luau environment that is as close to Roblox's as possible.

-In its current state, building fakeroblox is a pain sorry.
+In its current state, building fakeroblox is a pain sorry. `./build.sh --release --nostatic`

+# GOALS
+* Instance system
+* 1:1 Roblox error message
+* 2d graphics

+# NONGOALS
+* 3d graphics
+* networking
+* rbxl or rbxm parsing

+Contributions to nongoals may be welcome, but they aren't something I will be focusing on.